Alex-zReeZ/progress-report/src/introduction.md

 This report provides a retrospective of the projects undertaken, detailing my language skill advancements.

-I am currently working on a web grade calculator using React, TypeScript, Tailwind.
+I am currently working on a web application for the Musée Bolo of the EFPL using Next.js, React, TypeScript, Tailwind.